damosullivan/1note.me/README.md

 Get an easy to use OneNote link that can be shared through messaging apps and will open with OneNote Desktop.

+## Usage

+Check out this video to the simplest use case: https://streamable.com/v4snk

 ## Why build it

 This was a huge pain point in my previous work place.
 We used OneNote daily, and there was no easy way to share the OneNote links in Slack. **Now there is**.